"True Blue" Impatiens

 Watering -- Your plant likes evenly-moist conditions, but soggy soil should be avoided.
-You may want to use a moisture meter probe, which you can buy for about $4 at most garden and hardware stores.
-For the first month, please ensure that the original soil ball remains moist (but not soggy).
+You may want to use a moisture meter probe, which you can buy inexpensively most garden and hardware stores.
 Depending on how much light you give it, the plant may dry out unexpectedly if it's not kept moist.
-You can put a layer of mulch on the soil to retain moisture and keep the roots cool.

 Pests to watch for -- Scale (little brown disks on the stems - very hard to see!), aphids, spider mites (tiny "dots" under the leaves), whitefly, mealy bugs.